v2saumb/tournamentresults/Readme.md

 	This method return the id of the newly registered player.

-### playerStandings()
+### playerStandings(eventId)
 Returns a list of the players and their win records, sorted by wins.

-    The first entry in the list should be the player in first place, or a player tied for first place if there is currently a tie.
+The first entry in the list should be the player in first place for the event, or the player tied for first place if there is currently a tie.
+The results are returned sorted in the following order totalpoints desc ,matchesplayed desc, won desc, lost desc , draw desc ep.event_id asc, ep.player_id asc

+- Arguments
+  - eventId: The event for which the player standings are required

-    Returns:
+- Returns:

-      A list of tuples, each of which contains (id, name, wins, matches):
+A list of tuples, each of which containsthe following:
+  - event_id:The event id for the event for which the standings are
+  - reuested
+  - playerid:the player's id assigned for the event
-        id: the player's unique id (assigned by the database)
+  - (assigned by the database)
-        name: the player's full name (as registered)
+  - player_name: the player's full name (as registered)
+  - gamepoints: the total of gam points
+  - matchpoints: the total of match points
+  - totalpoints: the total score for the player
+  - matchesplayed:the number of matches the player has played
-        wins: the number of matches the player has won
+  - won: the number of matches the player has won
+  - lost:the number of matches the player has lost
+  - draw:the number of matches the player that were draw
-        matches: the number of matches the player has played
+  - bye:the number of matches the player has a bye win

 ### reportMatch(winner, loser)